Extra! Extra! Read all about it!

 - The Virginia Company is misleading new colonists

 - Industrial-era factories shouldn’t hire child laborers

-What sorts of jobs did people have during this time period?
+Explore the sorts of jobs people had during this time period.
 What were the common occupations of the day?
 What kinds of things did people buy and sell?
 Kids can do a little research to find answers to these questions.
 Then they can write:

 - For sale ads

 - Ads for lost animals, runaway slaves, traveling companions, etc.

 Since most modern newspapers include puzzles for entertainment, your children can put some in their newspapers, too!